vorpalnet/blade/README.md

 ### Admin

-Deployed to the WebLogic AdminServer as skinny WARs that reference the `vorpal-blade` shared library.
+Deployed to the WebLogic AdminServer as skinny WARs that reference the `blade-shared` shared library.

 | Module | Context Root | Description |
 | --- | --- | --- |